HTML pages and scripts customization¶

 If you do, the customized template will not be displayed.

-1. Copy the template name without the .html suffix into the customization/html/details.json file.
+Step 2: Copy the template name without the .html suffix into the customization/config/details.json file.

 For example I want to display it in treks and outdoor sites details page: